cjnaz/funcs3-Python-script-framework/README.md

 funcs gen3 is a collection of functions for building Python tools and scripts.
 This code is supported only on Python 3.

+A companion template script file is provided, along with template.cfg and template.service files.
+I use these as the starter files for new tools.

 ` `
 # gmailnudge demo code